-WASHINGTON (December 1, 2020)—National nonresidential construction spending was virtually unchanged in October, according to an Associated Builders and Contractors analysis of data published by the United States Census Bureau.
+WASHINGTON (Feb.
+1, 2021)—National nonresidential construction spending declined 0.8% in December 2020, according to an Associated Builders and Contractors analysis of data published today by the United States Census Bureau.
 On a seasonally adjusted annualized basis, nonresidential spending totaled $790.2 billion for the month, 4.8% lower than in December 2019 but 3.8% higher than in December 2018.